Rohit-iOS-Developer/Alamofire-Api-Calling-Basic-DEMO/README.md

 Replace placeholders like "YOUR TOKEN" and "YOUR URL STRING" with your actual token and URL.
 Run the application on a simulator or physical device.
 Check the Xcode console for API response outputs.
-Contributing
-Contributions are welcome!
-If you find any issues or want to add new features, feel free to open an issue or create a pull request.
-Make sure to follow the guidelines provided in the CONTRIBUTING.md file.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.